 Our board of directors has undertaken a review of the independence of the directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 Based upon information requested from and provided by each director concerning such director's background, employment and affiliations, including family relationships, our board of directors determined that Ms. Cochran and Messrs.
-Ryan, Botha, Hazard, Killalea and McMahon, representing six of our eight directors, are "independent directors" as defined under current rules and regulations of the SEC and the listing standards of the summarized.
-In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving them described in "Certain Relationships and Related Party Transactions."
+Ryan, Botha, Hazard, Killalea and McMahon, representing six of our eight directors, are "independent directors" as defined under current rules and regulations of the SEC and the listing standards of the standards of the standards of the independence, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving them described in "Certain Relationships and Related Party Transactions."